brittneypostma/devDocs/src/posts/responsive-web-design.md

 ### Explicit Grid

 Everything we have talked about so far has fallen into the **implicit** grid, we never defined what we wanted our grid to look like.
-The properties that do this are `grid-template-columns` and `grid-template-rows`.
+The properties that do this are `grid-template-columns` and `grid-template-rows`, or `grid-template` is the shortcut with rows / columns as the value.
+These are declared on the grid container and define what size and how many columns and rows wanted.
+Any unit can be used to define the size of each column and row.

+#### FR Unit

+Grid also gives us access to another unit only useable in grid, the fr unit.
+The fr unit is short for fractional unit.
+Each fr unit defined is a fraction of the total size of the parent container.
+So if we had `grid-template-columns: 1fr 2fr 1fr`, the first column is 1/4, the middle column would be 2/4 (or 1/2 reduced), and the last column would be 1/4.
+The first and last column would be the same size and the middle column would be double the size of those.